Tainted liquor kills 6 in northern India

-LUCKNOW, India (AP) — Police say at least six villagers have died after drinking tainted liquor in northern India.
+LUCKNOW, India (AP) — At least six villagers died and five others were hospitalized after drinking tainted liquor in northern India, police said Tuesday.

-Police officer Ajay Sahni says the deceased bought the liquor from a shop in in Barabanki district in Uttar Pradesh state on Monday night.
+The deceased bought the liquor from a shop in a village in Barabanki district in Uttar Pradesh state on Monday night, police officer Ajay Sahni said.

-They started vomiting after drinking it and were rushed to a district hospital.
-Sahni said six people died and another five were being treated at a hospital.
+They started vomiting after drinking it and were rushed to a district hospital, Sahni said.

+Six people died and another five were being treated at the hospital, he said.
+The deceased were a father and his three sons and two neighbors.

 Deaths from illegally brewed alcohol are common in India because the poor cannot afford licensed brands from government-run shops.
 Illicit liquor is cheap and often spiked to increase potency.